 On September 19, 2013, the Company issued and sold a senior secured Convertible Note in the aggregate principal amount of US\$75,761,009 at par.
-The Convertible Note bears interest at 5.00% per annum payable semi-annually.
-Interest is payable on March 19 and September 19 of each year, commencing March 19, 2014.
-The final maturity date of the Convertible Note is September 19, 2018.
+Until redeemed in November 2014, the Convertible Note bore interest at 5.00% per annum payable semi-annually.
+Interest was payable on March 19 and September 19 of each year, commencing March 19, 2014.
+The final maturity date of the Convertible Note was September 19, 2018.

-The Convertible Note is convertible at the option of the holder at any time in integral multiples of \$100,000 to 25,253,670 ordinary shares (12,626,835 ADS) at an initial conversion price of \$3.00 per Common Share (\$6.00 per ADS).
-The initial conversion price is subject to adjustments for share splits, reverse splits, share dividends and distributions, certain issuances (or deemed issuances) of Common Shares for consideration less than the conversion price then in effect, and certain Extraordinary Cash Dividends (as defined in the Convertible Note).
+The Convertible Note was convertible at the option of the holder at any time in integral multiples of \$100,000 to 25,253,670 ordinary shares (12,626,835 ADS) at an initial conversion price of \$3.00 per Common Share (\$6.00 per ADS).
+The initial conversion price was subject to adjustments for share splits, reverse splits, share dividends and distributions, certain issuances (or deemed issuances) of Common Shares for consideration less than the conversion price then in effect, and certain Extraordinary Cash Dividends (as defined in the Convertible Note).

-The Company's obligations under the Convertible Note have been guaranteed by certain of the Company's wholly-owned subsidiaries, Xinyuan Real Estate, Ltd., Xinyuan International Property Investment Co., Ltd., Victory Good Development Limited, South Glory International Limited, Elite Quest Holdings Limited and Xinyuan International (HK) Property Investment Co., Limited (each, a "CN Subsidiary Guarantor" and collectively, the "CN Subsidiary Guarantors") and will be guaranteed by such other future subsidiaries of the Company as is set forth in and in accordance with the terms of the Convertible Note.
-The Company's obligations under the Convertible Note are secured by a pledge of the capital stock of the Company's wholly-owned subsidiaries, Xinyuan Real Estate, Ltd. and Xinyuan International Property Investment Co., Ltd., and the obligations of Xinyuan Real Estate, Ltd. as a CN Subsidiary Guarantor are secured by a pledge of the capital stock of its wholly-owned subsidiaries, Victory Good Development Limited, South Glory International Limited and Elite Quest Holdings Limited.
-The CN Subsidiary Guarantors are also the "Subsidiary Guarantors" of the Company's May 2018 Senior Secured Notes and June 2019 Senior Secured Notes (collectively, the "Senior Secured Notes"), and the shares of the subsidiaries pledged to secure the obligations of the Company and of Xinyuan Real Estate, Ltd. as a CN Subsidiary Guarantor have also been pledged as collateral with respect to the Company's Senior Secured Notes.
-In connection with the issuance of the Convertible Note, the Company entered into an Intercreditor Agreement with Citicorp International Limited, as trustee under the indenture for the Senior Secured Notes, the purchaser of the Convertible Note and Xinyuan Real Estate, Ltd., pursuant to which Citicorp International Limited will act as Shared Security Agent for the holders of the Senior Secured Notes and the Convertible Note.
+The Company's obligations under the Convertible Note were guaranteed by certain of the Company's wholly-owned subsidiaries, Xinyuan Real Estate, Ltd., Xinyuan International Property Investment Co., Ltd., Victory Good Development Limited, South Glory International Limited, Elite Quest Holdings Limited and Xinyuan International (HK) Property Investment Co., Limited (each, a "CN Subsidiary Guarantor" and collectively, the "CN Subsidiary Guarantors") and was to be guaranteed by such other future subsidiaries of the Company as was set forth in and in accordance with the terms of the Convertible Note.
+The Company's obligations under the Convertible Note were secured by a pledge of the capital stock of the Company's wholly-owned subsidiaries, Xinyuan Real Estate, Ltd. and Xinyuan International Property Investment Co., Ltd., and the obligations of Xinyuan Real Estate, Ltd. as a CN Subsidiary Guarantor were secured by a pledge of the capital stock of its wholly-owned subsidiaries, Victory Good Development Limited, South Glory International Limited and Elite Quest Holdings Limited.
+The CN Subsidiary Guarantors the same "Subsidiary Guarantors" of the Company's May 2018 Senior Secured Notes and June 2019 Senior Secured Notes (collectively, the "Senior Secured Notes"), and the shares of the subsidiaries pledged to secure the obligations of the Company and of Xinyuan Real Estate, Ltd. as a CN Subsidiary Guarantor have also been pledged as collateral with respect to the Company's Senior Secured Notes.
+In connection with the issuance of the Convertible Note, the Company entered into an Intercreditor Agreement with Citicory International Limited, as trustee under the indenture for the Senior Secured Notes, the purchaser of the Convertible Note and Xinyuan Real Estate, Ltd., pursuant to which Citicory International Limited acted as Shared Security Agent for the holders of the Senior Secured Notes.

-The Convertible Note is not redeemable in whole or in part at the option of the Company.
-However, upon an event of default, the holders may require the Company to redeem the Convertible Note at a redemption price equal to the greater of (i) 150% of the outstanding principal amount, plus accrued and unpaid interest to the redemption date and (ii) an amount equal to (A) the outstanding principal divided by two, multiplied by the conversion price then in effect, times (B) the closing price of the Common Shares, plus accrued and unpaid interest to the redemption date.
+The Convertible Note was not redeemable in whole or in part at the option of the Company.
+However, upon an event of default, the holders could require the Company to redeem the Convertible Note at a redemption price equal to the greater of (i) 150% of the outstanding principal amount, plus accrued and unpaid interest to the redemption date and (ii) an amount equal to (A) the outstanding principal divided by two, multiplied by the conversion price then in effect, times (B) the closing price of the Common Shares, plus accrued and unpaid interest to the redemption date.